w3f/w3f-education/docs/Rust/section3/ownership.md

 - Every single value (statement) has an owner
 - There can only be one owner at a time
-- Ownership is heavily dependent on scope.
-As soon as a statement goes out of scope, the ownership is dropped.
+- Ownership is heavily dependent on the scope.
+When a statement goes out of scope, the ownership is dropped.

-These rules ensure that the ownership of a particular variable in memory is managed correctly and properly handled.Simply put - the scope defines the ownership of a particular variable, as you will see.
+These rules ensure that the ownership of a particular variable in memory is managed correctly and appropriately.
+Simply put - the scope defines the ownership of a particular variable, as you will see.

 ## Variable Scope